cognitivetech/David-Burns-Feeling-Good-TEAM-CBT/README.md

 Mon, 27 May 2019 08:00:00 +0000

-### 143: Performance Anxiety: The Conclusion
+## 143: Performance Anxiety: The Conclusion

 [rss](http://feelinggood.libsyn.com/143-performance-anxiety-the-conclusion)

-<h3>Session with Rhonda, Part 2</h3> Last week we published the first half of the session with Rhonda, who was struggling with severe performance anxiety about her work as the new host of the Feeling Good Podcast host.
+### Session with Rhonda, Part 2

+Last week we published the first half of the session with Rhonda, who was struggling with severe performance anxiety about her work as the new host of the Feeling Good Podcast host.
 We did the initial T = Testing, which indicated many intense negative feelings, as well as E = Empathy phase of TEAM therapy session.
 This week, we include the conclusion of the session, with A = Paradoxical Agenda Setting and M = Methods, plus final T = Testing to see how effective, or ineffective the session was.
 As a reminder of the first podcast, plus the work done on this podcast, you can review [Rhonda's Daily Mood Log](https://feelinggood.com/wp-content/uploads/2019/05/Rhonda-DML-v-2-revised.pdf) here.
 When you listen, you will see that the changes Rhonda experienced were amazing,.
 But were these changes real?
 It almost seem **too easy**, and too fast, especially for a problem that started in childhood and persisted right up to the present moment.
 Was the session just a publicity stunt, perhaps, or some kind of superficial quick fix?
 David asks Rhonda about this, as well as this question: 'If the changes were real, what caused the changes?

 David and Rhonda used many TEAM-CBT techniques they during the session, including these:

 * David Empathized with the Five Secrets of Effective Communication at the start of the session during the E = Empathy phase.
 Of course, good empathy is necessary throughout a therapy session.
 * David melted away Rhonda’s resistance during the A = Paradoxical Agenda Setting.
 These techniques included: